Van Williams (American football)

 George Van Williams (born March 15, 1959) is an American former professional football player who was a running back in the National Football League (NFL) for the Buffalo Bills and the New York Giants.
-He played college football for the East Tennessee State Buccaneers and Carson–Newman Eagles and was selected in the fourth round of the 1982 NFL draft.
+He played college football for the East Tennessee State Buccaneers and Carson–Newman Eagles and was selected 93rd overall in the fourth round of the 1982 NFL draft.
 He graduated from Science Hill High School in Johnson City, Tennessee.